paister/sha1-hulud-check/README.md

 2. **Identifying suspicious files** that match known malicious file names (IOCs)
 3. **Computing SHA256 hashes** for each matching file
 4. **Comparing hashes** against a database of known malicious file signatures
+5. **Scanning dependencies** by automatically finding and parsing lock files (bun.lock, yarn.lock, pnpm-lock.yaml) to check if any installed packages match known compromised package names and versions
-5. **Reporting matches** with detailed information about compromised files
+6. **Reporting matches** with detailed information about compromised files and packages

 The scanner helps you quickly identify if your system has been compromised by malicious npm packages that inject malicious code during installation or build processes.
+It performs both file-based IOC detection and dependency-based package verification to provide comprehensive security coverage.

 ## ⚠️ If Compromised Packages Found